qmcao/spending_tracker/README.md

 }
 ```

+## Offline install on iPhone

+1. Deploy the site to GitHub Pages (or any HTTPS static host) so Safari can reach it once.
+2. Open the URL in Safari, wait for the page to load fully (this registers and populates the service worker cache).
+3. Tap the share icon → “Add to Home Screen.”
+Launching from the new icon now works offline; all assets load from the local cache and data stays in `localStorage`.
+4. When you push code updates, bump `CACHE_NAME` inside `service-worker.js` to force clients to refresh their cached files.

 ## Next steps

 1. Scaffold static files (`index.html`, `styles.css`, `app.js`).
 2. Implement UI + interactions per spec above.
 3. Test on mobile viewport, refine aesthetics, and document usage.
+4. Verify the PWA install flow: load the page once online, add it to the iOS home screen, then toggle airplane mode to confirm everything runs offline.